marniks7/feedback/README.md

-# Feedback
+# Notes
-My feedback about technologies, videos, articles, conferences
+My notes about technologies, videos, articles, conferences

-## Feedback Structure
+## Notes Structure
 * Title
 * What it was about?
 * How this talk influence to me (or to my teammates \ company)?